o2r-project/erc-spec/docs/user-guide/creation.md

 This user guide comprises instructions how to create an ERC _by hand_.
 It is thus limited to mandatory elements in some places.
 However, a fundamental goal of the ERC specification is to be simple enough to allow manual ERC creation as demonstrated in this document.
+It is supposed to ease the understanding of the ERC especially for the authors of scientific publications.
 For using tools or services for creation and validation of ERCs, please see the [developer guide](../dev-guide/index.md).

 <div class="alert note" markdown="block">